26 Fun Things to Do in Edinburgh with Kids (Free Options)

 A world away from its slick city centre sibling, this hideaway a few miles south is a proper ruin.

-Here kids can ramble around checking out all the nooks and crannies playing out all their prince and princess fantasies.
+Here, kids can ramble around, checking out all the nooks and crannies and playing out all their prince and princess fantasies.

 Lovely at any time of year, it really comes into its own in autumn when you can kick around in the swathes of leaves.

-Make sure you’ve got plenty of space on your phone or camera as there are great views from the ramparts too.
+Make sure you’ve got plenty of space on your phone or camera, as there are also great views from the ramparts.

-You can pick up a fact-finding quiz if you want to learn as you go and have a wee souvenir.
+You can pick up a fact-finding quiz to learn as you go and have a wee souvenir.

 young girl running blue skies over Craigmillar Castle in Edinburgh